CosmoStat/Tutorials/presentation_tips.md

   - slow (baby-talk, 3 syllables/s)
   - talking live or remotely requires also a different speech rate

-  ❌avoid speaking always at the same rate.
+  ❌avoid speaking always at the same rate: enhance contrast between what is more important and what is less important.

 #### Silences